Brooklyn-Style/Magic_Roll/README.md

 This key has a few exceptions as well:
 - `_E@` → `EX`. `EX` is more common than `EE` at the beginning of words. `E@` will function as expected otherwise.
 - `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll.
+- `I@` → `I'`. `II` basically never starts a word so this eliminates the stretch to the inner column.
-- `Q@` → `QU`. `QQ` doesn't appear in any word and since `U` is two rows above `Q`, it becomes more comfortable to type like this.
+- `Q@` → `QU`. `QQ` doesn't appear in any word and since `U` is two rows above `Q`, it becomes more comfortable to type this way.
-- `Backspace` after repeats or if more than 400ms has passed since the last keypress.
-This gets backspace off the pinky and brings up the index's usage a bit.
+- `Backspace` after being used or if more than 400ms has passed since the last keypress.
+This gets backspace off the pinky and brings up the index's usage a little bit.

 ### *Right Half:*
 Nearly all of the consonants have been placed on this side to minimize outrolls, redirects, and one-handed strings, with the top row being favored to keep scissors low.

 `N` is similar to `H` in that it usually comes before a consonant so it's been placed on the pinky.
 The rest of the letters aren't nearly as unidirectional but even so, they've been arranged for inrolls as well.

 The `BGK` inner index column puts `NG` on the home row and `BL` on the same row.
-It also achieves the lowest "word effort" on Cyanophage's analyzer compared to other arrangements.
-Even though `B`'s placement loses some inrolls, it's better than putting it on the pinky with `P` and `N`.
+It also achieves the lowest "word effort" on Cyanophage's analyzer compared to other arrangements. `B`'s placement *does* lose some inrolls though, but it's better than putting it on the pinky with `P` and `N`.

-`D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` pairs nicely with the other index letters once `MB`/`BM` gets fixed with magic.
+`D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable.

+`M` pairs nicely with the other index letters once `MB`/`BM` gets fixed with magic.

 The `LSF` and `CRW` columns are a little questionable but there weren't many other options.
 You could swap `L` and `C` for marginally better stats, but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect, which might not be worth it.